The singular Hitchin fibration, cameral data, and representation theory: Introduction

-In fact, these results and constructions can also be made for a large class of sheets in the exceptional Lie algebras; we use this in our application to real Hitchin fibrations. {\bf Examples.} We make these constructions and results explicit in the examples $G = GL_n$ (for arbitrary $n$) and $G=Sp_4$.
+We make these constructions and results explicit in the examples $G = GL_n$ (for arbitrary $n$) and $G=Sp_4$.
 In each case we sketch a description of the locus $\mathcal M_S$ in $\mathcal M$, calculate the base $\mathcal A_S$, and, in the case of Dixmier sheets, describe the abelianised fibration $h_S^{ab}:\mathcal M_S^{ab} \rightarrow \mathcal A_S$ over the component $\mathcal A_S^0$ in terms of Hitchin fibrations for smaller groups.
 For the $GL_n$ cases, we consider these constructions via spectral data and give a description for the abelianisation map $Ab_S$ in terms of abelianised spectral data on a normalisation of the spectral curve.
-Thus, the abelianised fibration can be viewed as an analogue to the semi-abelian data described in \cite{Hitchin4}, \cite{Horn1}, \cite{Horn2} and \cite{FraPN}. {\bf $G_\mathbb{R}$-Hitchin fibrations.} We apply these results to the Hitchin fibration for a real form $G_\mathbb{R}$ of $G$, building on the work of \cite{GPPN} and \cite{HM}.
-Each real form is associated to an involution $\theta$ on $G$, and this determines the isotropy representation of the fixed point subgroup $H := G^\theta$ on the vector subspace $\mathfrak{m}$ of $\theta$-anti-invariants in $\mathfrak{g}$.
-The $G_\mathbb{R}$-Hitchin fibration is the corresponding generalised Hitchin fibration; we denote the moduli stack of $G_\mathbb{R}$-Higgs bundles by $\mathcal M(G_\mathbb{R})$ and the $G_\mathbb{R}$-Hitchin map by $h_\mathbb{R}:\mathcal M(G_\mathbb{R}) \rightarrow \mathcal A(G_\mathbb{R})$.
-There is also a natural map from the stack $\mathcal M(G_{\mathbb{R}})$ to the moduli stack $\mathcal M$ of $G$-Higgs bundles.
+Thus, the abelianised fibration can be viewed as an analogue to the semi-abelian data described in \cite{Hitchin4}, \cite{Horn1}, \cite{Horn2} and \cite{FraPN}.